niclasankar/nmea-gps-emulator/README.md

 ```bash
 (venv) $ python main.py
 ```
-After starting the script correctly, the following prompt should appear in the OS console:
+After starting the script correctly, the following prompt should appear in the console:

 ```bash
 ┳┓┳┳┓┏┓┏┓  ┏┓     ┓